CodingPerson/PEARL/README.md

 # Model Name
 <h5 align="center">PEARL</h5>

+## Data sets
+We provide all our data sets in `data/datasets/`, which include profession data set, hobby data set and 20News data set.
 ## Environment
 We used python=3.6, torch-1.4.0, cudatoolkit=10.0. \
 Other packages can be installed via `pip install -r requirements.txt`.